Chuks200/Air-bnb-Data-Analytics-for-IBM/README.md

 ### Recommendation
-- Focus marketing on high-priced neighborhoods and increase hotel room listings.
+- Pay more attention to upscale neighbourhoods while promoting, and include more hotel rooms.
-- Investigate the anomaly of shared rooms' high prices.
-Consider a tiered service fee structure.
+- Examine the very high cost of shared rooms.
+Think of a service charge structure with tiers.
--  Promote short-term rentals and optimize booking distribution.
+-  Encourage short-term rentals and maximise the spread of bookings.
--  Ensure data reliability by addressing anomalies and verifying trends in room construction and service fee correlations.
+-  By resolving anomalies and confirming patterns in room construction and service fee correlations, you can guarantee the accuracy of the data.

 ### Limitations
-Limitations of this analysis include potential data anomalies influencing results, such as the high average price for shared rooms.
-The recommendations are also based on current market conditions and trends, which are subject to change.
-Furthermore, without demographic and seasonal demand data, the analysis might not fully capture the dynamics of the marketplace.
+Potential data abnormalities that could affect the analysis's findings, including the high average cost of shared rooms, are one of its limitations.
+Additionally liable to change, the recommendations are predicated on the state of the market and current developments.
+Furthermore, the research might not accurately reflect the dynamics of the market in the absence of demographic and seasonal demand data.

 ### Reference
 [kaggle](https://www.kaggle.com/datasets/arianazmoudeh/airbnbopendata)